 - Bursitis — The bursae are small, fluid-filled sacs that act as shock absorbers and reduce friction in joints.
 Bursitis the result of the bursae becoming inflamed after repeated activities, often occurs in association with rotator cuff tendinitis, and can make daily tasks like carrying groceries exceedingly painful.

 - Tendinitis — Tendinitis is typically caused by a tendon becoming irritated.
 It typically falls into one of two categories:

-- Axillary Nerve Injuries or Brachial Plexus Injuries — Nerve damage in the shoulder is the result of when nerves are impinged on, when scar tissue blocks signals between the brain and shoulder, or the nerves are torn into two pieces.
-Axillary nerve and brachial plexus injuries can cause shoulder pain, stingers, numbness, and loss of feeling in your shoulder, arm, or hand.
-They are commonly caused by sudden trauma but can also occur because of overuse.
+- Axillary Nerve Injuries or Brachial Plexus Injuries — Nerve damage in the shoulder can occur when nerves are compressed, when scar tissue blocks their electric signals, or the nerves are torn into two pieces.
+Axillary nerve and brachial plexus injuries can cause shoulder pain along with a range of other sensations.
+They are commonly caused by high-impact trauma but can also happen because of degenerative conditions.

 Treating Your Shoulder Pain in Hopewell, MO

 Your personalized and proven physical therapy treatments may include:

 - Instrument-assisted soft tissue mobilization to identify soft tissue restrictions, break down scar tissue, and treat the affected area